At a glance

 Building these skills can lead to better social interactions.

 You may have heard of a teaching framework called Social Thinking® and wondered if it might help your child with social skills issues.
-Here are some details on it, and how it works.
+Here are some details on how it works.

 The idea is that kids need to develop social “thinking” before they can use social “skills.”
 The focus on thinking can help kids understand how to interact more effectively with others.